 The sscan module

-• saveData – Configuration and usage of the saveData data-storage client, which writes scan data to disk in MDA format.
+• saveData – A data-storage client that monitors sscan records via Channel Access and writes scan data to disk in the MDA (Multi-Dimensional Archive) binary file format.

 • saveData.req – Sample saveData configuration file.

-• XDR_RFC1014.txt – A description of the XDR (External Data Representation) standard.
+• XDR_RFC1014.txt – XDR (External Data Representation) standard reference.

 Installation and Building